1863 Confederate States House of Representatives elections

 Elections to the Confederate States Congress were held from May to November 1863, during what was intended to be the first of two midterms within President Jefferson Davis' six-year term.
-The number of Congressmen in the House of Representatives who openly opposed the policies of President Davis increased from 26 to 41 out of 106, while the number of anti-administration Senators went from 11 to 12.
+The number of members in the House of Representatives who openly opposed the policies of President Davis increased from 26 to 41 out of 106, while the number of anti-administration Senators went from 11 to 12.
 The pro-administration Senators thus had a narrow majority of two with 14 out of the 26 seats in the Confederate Senate.
 The 2nd Confederate States Congress would be seated on May 2, 1864.